Central railway station, Sydney: Central Electric Station

 To the east of the Sydney Terminal building are ten further platforms, used by suburban Sydney Trains services and by a limited number of NSW TrainLink intercity services during peak hours.

 As part of the construction of the electrified city railway in the 1920s and the electrification and expansions of the Sydney suburban lines, the existing station was cut back to 15 platforms with new Platforms 16 to 23 built on the station's eastern side in 1926.
 The Electric Station was part of the construction works overseen by Bradfield that included the excavation of the tunnels, the building of the Harbour Bridge, and electrification of the suburban rail network.

 The platforms continue north via a six-track viaduct paralleling Elizabeth Street built to the north, passing over Campbell Street and Hay Street, and ending at Goulburn Street where it enters tunnels to connect with the City Circle underground rail system and the North Shore over the Sydney Harbour Bridge.

-Platforms 16 to 23 are also elevated, but are served by a lower level concourse at street level.
+Platforms 16 to 23 are also elevated, but are served by a lower level concourse at street level known as "North Concourse".
 Railway staff refer to this part of the station as the "Central Electric Station", or "Central Electric System".
 The two stations were managed and staffed as separate entities.
 This section of the station is also referred to as the "suburban" platforms.
 There are two major pedestrian entrances to Central Electric: one at Elizabeth Street and one at the top of Eddy Avenue ramp.
 Both are constructed of Maroubra sandstone with classical detailing.